RobLeachman/e23vitegit/README.md

 Escape Room '23

 Every 3 years or so I get the itch to create.
+This time it is an escape room built with Phaser!

-This time around the inventory items will be interactable and the content much more interesting than in the previous game which was really just a test.
-I got it to work but kinda hated on Unity before it was done.
+Inventory items are interactable and the content is better (will be better) than in the previous game which was really just a test.
+This is a test too and I'm pleased with the result.

+Lessons learned in 2019: I got the game to work but kinda hated on Unity before it was done.
 And forget about monetization -- hacks upon hacks that were no fun at all.

 Hopefully this year's version will be ...
 Less Banal